BA (Honours) Interior Design

 At the end of the course you will have the opportunity to begin your career in a variety of design-related roles.
 Careers in interior design are diverse as the core skills apply to a range of areas.

-Previous students from the course have gone on to work as designers at • The Yard Creative, London • Torsten Neeland, London • Dalziel & Pow, London • HLM Architects, Plymouth • Mynt Design, Leicestershire • Menis Architects, Valencia.
+Our graduates have gone on to work as designers at • The Yard Creative, London • Torsten Neeland, London • Dalziel & Pow, London • HLM Architects, Plymouth • Mynt Design, Leicestershire • Menis Architects, Valencia.

 There are opportunities to work for design consultancies and architectural practices.
 After building a reputation, some interior designers choose to become self-employed.
 Other opportunities exist collaborating with designers from other disciplines and working as part of a multidisciplinary design team.

-The degree can also be a starting point for careers in teaching, retailing, marketing, promotion and management.
+The degree can also be a starting point for careers in retailing, marketing, teaching, promotion and management.
 You may also decide to continue on to postgraduate study.

 Prepare for your future career